MattiaFanan/k8s-notes/07-services/02-LoadBalancer/2-mechanics/04-related-concepts.md

     WebSvc -->|ClusterIP| WebPod[Web Pod]
     StaticSvc -->|ClusterIP| StaticPod[Static Pod]
 ```
+%comment misleading, seems like ingress controller LB is the external LB and not a deployment of an nginx (or similar) working as lb that is exposed through externallb/nodeport/clusteriip.
 ### When to use each

 - **Use LoadBalancer** for non-HTTP services (databases, message queues, gRPC services) or when you need a dedicated external IP.